StuntsPT/bp2020/docs/classes/class06.md

 ### The Null hypothesis

-"The relative porportions of the variables are independent from each other" <!-- .element: class="fragment" data-fragment-index="1" -->
+"The variables' relative porportions are independent" <!-- .element: class="fragment" data-fragment-index="1" -->

 ---